 Let’s look at how to insert an embedded PDF file object or icon in a cell.

-Embedded PDF file in Excel is inserted as an object sometimes, sits above the worksheet cells.
-The position of the object remains stagnant when you increase the column width or if you move a cursor of a mouse, down to other cells.
+AN embedded PDF file in Excel is inserted as an object sometimes, sits above the worksheet cells.
+The position of the object remains stagnant when you increase the column width or if you move a cursor of a mouse down to other cells.
 To fix this, right-click on the PDF object icon and select Format Object.
 (If you have multiple other PDF or word files embedded, you can simultaneously select all and then right-click and select the Format Object option.).

-Once you select Format Object option, Format Object dialog box appears, in that select Properties tab and under the object positioning, select the option ‘Move and size with cells’.
+Once you select the Format Object option, the Format Object dialog box appears; in that, select Properties tab and under the object positioning, select the option ‘Move and size with cells.

 When you embed a PDF file in Excel, it gets a generic name such as “Adobe Acrobat Document”.
-You have an option to change the PDF name, for a better appearance.
-Name of the PDF object can be changed by below-mentioned steps:
+You have an option to change the PDF name for a better appearance.
+The below-mentioned steps can change the name of the PDF object:

-Select the PDF object, right-click on the PDF object and select Convert to: option in the Acrobat Document Object.
+Select the PDF object, right-click on the PDF object and select the Convert to option in the Acrobat Document Object.

 Difference between Linked and Embedded Objects